rodrigojv/dcheroes/README.md

 }
 ```

-You can also query a collection of `characters`, `villains`, `heroes` and `teams`.
-Each of those queries has an optional filter parameter that includes a `keyword` option.
+Or you can also query a collection of `characters`, `villains`, `heroes` and `teams`.
+Each of those queries with an optional filter parameter that includes a `keyword` field.

 Example: